apecloud/kubeblocks/cmd/reloader/README.md

 You can get started with Reloader, by any of the following methods:
 * Download the release for your platform from github.com/apecloud/kubeblocks/release
-* Use the available Probe docker image `docker run -it apecloud/kubeblocks`
+* Use the available Reloader docker image `docker run -it apecloud/kubeblocks`
 * Build `reloader` from sources

 ## 2.1 Build